nghiadt22-pl/ocrlab/.ai/epic-1/story-1.story.md

 - User: Create a Billing page for the OCR Lab application
 - Agent: Created a Billing page with subscription management, payment methods, usage tracking, and plan comparison features
 - Agent: Added the Billing page to the routing configuration and updated the Header component with a link to the Billing page
 - Agent: Added a link to the Billing page from the Usage tab in the Dashboard
+- User: write basic component test
+- Agent: Created basic component tests for Billing, Header, and App components using Vitest and React Testing Library
+- User: You forget to run test the component.
+Update or create a rule to not forget that.
+- Agent: Created a frontend-testing rule to ensure all components are tested after implementation and before marking tasks as complete